History of Chelsea F.C. (1952–1983): Dave Sexton

 Winning the Cup qualified Chelsea to play in the UEFA Cup Winners' Cup for the first time.
-Straightforward wins over Aris and CSKA Sofia took them to the quarter-finals, where they knocked out Club Brugge thanks to a dramatic comeback.
-Trailing 2–0 after the first leg, it took an Osgood goal nine minutes from the end of normal time in a tense match to put Chelsea level on aggregate.
+Wins over Aris and CSKA Sofia took them to the quarter-finals, where they knocked out Club Brugge after overturning a 2–0 first-leg deficit.
+It took an Osgood goal nine minutes from the end of normal time to put Chelsea level on aggregate.
 They went on to win the game 4–0 after extra time.
-Fellow English side (and holders) Manchester City were dispatched in the semi-final.
-The first final match against Real Madrid finished 1–1 but a rare goal from Dempsey and another strike from Osgood in the replay – played just two days later – were enough to secure a 2–1 win and Chelsea's first European honour.
+Fellow English side and holders Manchester City were beaten in the semi-final.
+The first final match against Real Madrid finished 1–1 but a goal from Dempsey and another strike from Osgood in the replay – played two days later – secured a 2–1 win and Chelsea's first European honour.
 The song "Blue is the Colour" was released in 1972 with members of the squad singing, and it reached number five in the UK Singles Chart.
-The song was to become one of the most famous English football songs, and forever associated with the Chelsea team of that era.
+The song became associated with the Chelsea team of that era.